4-angles/contao-google-calendar-sync/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **⚠️ Development Status**: This extension is currently in active development.
-While it should be stable for production use, please test thoroughly in your environment before deploying.
-Report any issues on the project repository.

 Bi-directional synchronization between Contao CMS calendars and Google Calendar.
 Import events from Google Calendar into Contao and export Contao events to Google Calendar with automatic scheduling via cron jobs.

 ## Version control